knaw-huc/ns/docs/README.md

-# Annotation vocabulary documentation
+# Text & Annotation vocabulary

 ## Introduction

-This page documents in what form annotations are made available by Team Text, Digital Infrastructure, KNAW Humanities Cluster.
+This page documents in what form annotations and texts are made available by Team Text, Digital Infrastructure, KNAW Humanities Cluster.

 The aims are: